Gunsmith: Italy

 Firearms ownership in Italy is regulated by the Italian government but private ownership of various types and numbers of firearms is allowed after proper vetting of the prospective purchaser.
 Italy has a hunting tradition dating back several centuries.
 It is the location of some of the finest upland (game bird) hunting in the world.
 Italy also has a rich history of gunmaking and gunsmithing going back several hundred years with the production of matchlock, flintlock, and caplock rifles and pistols.
 The city of Brescia, Italy and specifically its suburb of Gardone Val Trompia is historical home to a number of firearm manufacturers and gunsmiths.
 Italy is noted as one of the world's leading manufacturing centers of custom-made highly crafted double shotguns.
 The city of Gardone is the home of several manufacturing firms that sell their products worldwide, with Pietro Beretta (founded in 1526) being the largest and best known.
 Italian shotguns are noted for their precise fitting, their precision craftsmanship, and the higher grades feature exquisite hand engraving.
 The Brescia area has several training facilities for the education of apprentices gunsmiths for the crafting of high grade shotguns and rifles.
 There is also a training academy for engravers and many freelance engravers are located in this area.

 Japan

 During the Tokugawa period in Japan, starting in the 17th century, the government imposed very restrictive controls on the small number of gunsmiths in the nation, thereby ensuring the almost total prohibition of firearms.
 Japan, in the postwar period, has had gun regulation which is strict in principle.
 Gun licensing is required, and is heavily regulated by the National Police Agency.
 The weapons law begins by stating "No one shall possess a firearm or firearms or a sword or swords", and very few exceptions are allowed.
+In recent times, there been moves to recruit more legally licensed and trained hunters to help control feral pigs.
+These animal's proliferation and their feeding characteristics has had negative effects on food crop planting and production.

+Japan has many small companies that have undertaken the manufacture of hunting arms for many U.S. retailers.
+Browning Arms, some models of Winchester firearms, and the Weatherby rifle line are currently manufactured in Japan.
+Their products are known for very good craftsmanship, excellent material quality, and affordable pricing.